Welcome to the most complete guide to going solar in 2022.

 The already fragile electric grid faces even more strain in the future.

-It should come as no surprise that electricity costs are expected to rise dramatically.
+It should come as no surprise that electricity costs are expected to rise dramatically again in 2022.

-In fact, residential electricity costs are projected to rise between 1.2% and 2.8% in 2021; continuing a decade-long streak in climbing prices for electricity.
+In fact, residential electricity costs are projected to rise around 3.5% in 2022; continuing a decade-long streak in climbing prices for electricity.
+(EIA) While there are smart ways to save money on your utility bills, the smartest way is to go solar.

 You’ll be paying your electric company for the rest of your life, at the mercy of whatever the utility company charges.
-Which will continue to increase due to lack of available energy resources.
+These prices will continue to increase due to lack of available energy resources.

-It’s as certain as death and paying taxes except, unlike taxes (and death), the bill climbs higher every year whether you make more money or not.
+It’s as certain as death and paying taxes except the bill climbs higher every year whether you make more money or not.
+That’s why it’s important to understand how much energy you consume and how to read your electricity bill now.

 But What About My Solar Loan?

-Of course the size of your home solar system, the amount of panels, any added battery storage and your state’s solar incentives all factor into the costs, but the important part is that you are in control.
+Of course the size of your home solar system, the amount of panels, any added battery storage and your state’s solar incentives all factor into the cost of going solar in 2022, but the important part is that you are in control.

 Maybe the coolest part about going solar: there is an end date for payments.